Arvind-Data-Techie/Pythonic_OOPS_Apps/App-1-Geometry Game/readme.md

 ## Installation

 1. Clone this repository to your local machine.
+2. The file is located at `App-1-Geometry Game/geometry_game.py`
-2. Ensure you have Python and the Turtle graphics library installed.
+3. Ensure you have Python and the Turtle graphics library installed.
-3. Run the script, sit back, and enjoy the geometry magic!
+4. Run the script, sit back, and enjoy the geometry magic!

 ## Developer